Optimization-based Unfolding in High-Energy Physics: Results

+We emphasize that this quantity is used here only as a reconstruction quality metric for comparing unfolding methods under controlled synthetic conditions.
+It does not include the covariance matrix of the unfolded estimate, nor the statistical uncertainties associated with the finite sample used to construct the response matrix.

-Fig.~\ref{fig:artificial_dist} summarizes the performance of the different unfolding strategies across all considered distribution types.
-The lower panels display the bin-wise ratio $\hat{z}_i / z_i^{\text{true}}$, providing a direct visualization of local deviations and bias patterns.
-The Matrix Inversion (MI) method exhibits oscillatory behavior in low statistics bins, highlighting its sensitivity to statistical fluctuations and the ill-conditioned nature of the response matrix.
+In Fig.~\ref{fig:res_histograms}, we present the unfolding results obtained with the different methods for each synthetic benchmark distribution.
+The lower panels show the bin-wise ratio $\hat{z}_i / z_i^{\text{true}}$, providing a direct visualization of local deviations and bias patterns.
+Here, $z_i^{\text{true}}$ denotes the finite truth histogram associated with the synthetic benchmark sample used for the unfolding test, rather than the exact analytic probability density from which the events are generated.

+The Matrix Inversion (MI) method exhibits oscillatory behavior in low-statistics bins, highlighting its sensitivity to statistical fluctuations and the ill-conditioned nature of the response matrix.
 Regularized approaches such as SVD and IBU improve stability, but residual deviations remain visible, particularly in regions with steep gradients and localized structures.
-The optimization-based approaches (GRB and HYB) achieve the lowest $\chi^2$ values and maintain bin-wise ratios close to unity over most of the spectrum.
+The optimization-based approaches (GRB and HYB) achieve the lowest values of the Pearson-like discrepancy metric and maintain bin-wise ratios close to unity over most of the spectrum.
 Across symmetric, skewed, heavy-tailed, and resonant shapes, the optimization-based solutions demonstrate stable behavior in both central and low-occupancy regions.
 In particular, they balance smoothness and fidelity effectively, mitigating oscillations while preventing the over-smoothing that can arise in aggressively regularized solutions.
 The hybrid quantum-classical solver reproduces the classical optimization results with high consistency, indicating that the QUBO reformulation preserves the structure of the original quadratic optimization objective.
-Taken together, these results suggest that the proposed optimization framework provides robust and competitive performance across a broad range of distributional features.
+Taken together, these results suggest that the proposed optimization framework provides competitive performance across different distributional features.

 The primary implication is therefore methodological: unfolding can be formulated in a way that is compatible with both classical and quantum-enabled optimization paradigms.
 These findings support the viability of treating unfolding as a discrete optimization problem and provide a foundation for further investigations into scalability, hyperparameter selection, and applications to more realistic experimental datasets.